 in your Outlook Calendar.
 To toggle the Daily Task List on or off, in Calendar,

-click View, point to Daily Task List, and then click Normal or Off.
+click on the View tab, select Daily Task List, and then select Normal, Minimized, or Off.

 To display only the number of current tasks, in Calendar, click View, point to Daily Task List, and then click Minimized — or, alternately, click the top edge of the Daily Task List when your pointer becomes a , and then drag up or down.